anton7r/a7JS/README.md

 # Main features of A7JS

-CLI - Development server and boilerplate for new projects and components
+CLI - Development server and boilerplate for new projects, components

 Router - Fully working frontend routing system.

-Component Design - helps you with splitting your code into components.
+Modular Design - split parts of your app into components!

 # Setup